CreedLab-Neuro/Manuscript_PMID41279070/Data/MasonPhotometry/Analysis.md

 alongside [`preprocessing_qc.csv`](Pavlovian/RWD/Processed%20Data/preprocessing_qc.csv) —
 one row per session with the alignment quality, FED fit and event counts.

-> **Session 01 for F2, F3 and M2 is the 070225 recording.** The 060225 files that used to
-> sit here were a pilot on a deprecated pulse-count TTL scheme, with only a handful of
-> pulses and no grabs for F2 or F3, and were never used in the published figure.

-Of the 48 sessions, 44 have Bonsai tracking; the other four are photometry-only.
-Sessions flagged `LOW_R2` or `HIGH_MAE` in the QC table have too few grabs to locate the feeder, so their `DistFromFED` is unreliable — the photometry is unaffected.

 ### 2. Analysis

 Per-trial behavioural metrics (retrieval latency, percentage collected, mean speed, peak